holtenko/Leetcoding/README.md

 Follow up:
 Could you solve it with constant space complexity?
 (Note: The output array does not count as extra space for the purpose of space complexity analysis.)

+### 242. Valid Anagram
+Given two strings s and t, write a function to determine if t is an anagram of s.

+For example,
+s = "anagram", t = "nagaram", return true. s = "rat", t = "car", return false.

+**Note:**
+You may assume the string contains only lowercase alphabets.

+**Follow up:**
+What if the inputs contain unicode characters?
+How would you adapt your solution to such case?